 - they are self-isolating because they’ve been notified by the NHS or public health authorities that they’ve come into contact with someone with coronavirus

 - they have a letter from the NHS or a GP telling them to stay at home for at least 12 weeks (called ‘shielding’)

-You must pay them from the first ‘qualifying day’ they are off work if the period of sickness started on or after:
+You must pay them from the first ‘qualifying day’ they are off work on or after:

 - 13 March 2020 - if your employee has coronavirus symptoms or is self-isolating because someone they live with has symptoms

 - 16 April 2020 - if your employee is shielding

 - 28 May 2020 - if your employee has been notified by the NHS or Public Health that they’ve come into contact with someone with coronavirus